Feng Shui (2004 film): Supporting cast

+Themes

+Film critic Ryan Oquiza highlighted the film's emphasis on the struggle for affluence, expounding on "how it unnerves the middle class from their life of luxury, showing cracks in the seams of gated communities and interrogating their faith in fate" while the recurring themes of Chinese astrology "mystifies the idea of affluence as an unachievable, lofty, and at times, sinister concept".
+He also interpreted the film's message to suggest that to become rich, one must surrender his/her morals and prepare to have others bear the brunt of the person's self-interest.

 Reception

 The film was released at the time that 'Asian horror' gained popularity.
 It was a critical and commercial success, receiving positive reception from critics and audiences alike, and grossing ₱114,236,563 at the box-office making it the first local horror film to breach the 100 million pesos milestone at the box office.
-The film was the first in the line-up of box-office horror hit that Kris Aquino did under Star Cinema in which she was tagged as "Philippine's Box-office Horror Queen".
+The film was the first in the line-up of box-office horror hit that Kris Aquino did under Star Cinema in which she was tagged as "Philippine's Box-Office Horror Queen".
 It was followed by Sukob (also directed by Roño), Dalaw, and Segunda Mano.

 Sequel

 A sequel was confirmed by Kris Aquino, and the cast includes Coco Martin, Carmi Martin, Ian Veneracion, Beauty Gonzalez, Rez Cortez, Ian de Leon, Martin Escudero, Elizabeth Chua, Diana Zubiri, Francine Prieto, Pinky Marquez, Raikko Mateo, Kych Cyl Minemoto, Randy See, and Teodoro Baldomaro.
 Roño returned to direct the film.
 It served as Star Cinema's official entry to the 2014 Metro Manila Film Festival.
 The film focused on Coco Martin's character who, upon getting the cursed bagua, starts to get all the luck and prosperity he could get in his life, but with deadly consequences.
-Kris Aquino reprised her role as Joy Ramirez to save him from the curse.
+Kris Aquino reprised her role as Joy Ramirez to save him from the curse, as did Cherry Pie Picache and Joonie Gamboa.
 Filming of the film commenced by late August 2014.